openbar/yocto-wizard/README.md

 ## Further Reading

-For more information about the OpenBar project, the use and specifications of the `yocto-wizard`, to discover other project templates and examples, please visit the project documentation:
+For more information about the OpenBar project, the use and specifications of the `yocto-openbar`, to discover other project templates and examples, please visit the project documentation:

 > https://openbar.github.io

 ## License

-The `yocto-wizard` is released under the [MIT License](LICENSE.md).
+The `yocto-openbar` is released under the [MIT License](LICENSE.md).